Artist Spotlight: Sargent Claude Johnson

 • Terracotta: A type of ceramic made from clay that ranges in color from orange to red or brown.

-• WPA: Short for Works Progress Administration, this program helped put unemployed people to work building infrastructure, public goods, and art during the Great Depression, which began in 1929.
+• WPA: Short for Works Progress Administration, this program helped put unemployed people to work through building infrastructure, public goods, and art during the Great Depression, which began in 1929.
 It was part of the U.S. government’s New Deal, which sought to revitalize the economy during the Great Depression.
 It was renamed the Work Projects Administration in 1939.

 Questions and Prompts